Fidelity National Information Services (NYSE:FIS) Updates Q1 2022 Earnings Guidance

-Fidelity National Information Services (NYSE:FIS) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $1.440-$1.470 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.560.
+Fidelity National Information Services (NYSE:FIS) updated its first quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $1.440-$1.470 for the period, compared to the Thomson Reuters consensus estimate of $1.560.
 The company issued revenue guidance of $3.42 billion-$3.45 billion, compared to the consensus revenue estimate of $3.49 billion.Fidelity National Information Services also updated its FY 2022 guidance to $7.250-$7.370 EPS.

-Fidelity National Information Services (NYSE:FIS) last posted its quarterly earnings data on Monday, February 14th.
-The information technology services provider reported $1.92 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.90 by $0.02.
+Fidelity National Information Services (NYSE:FIS) last released its quarterly earnings data on Monday, February 14th.
+The information technology services provider reported $1.92 earnings per share for the quarter, topping the consensus estimate of $1.90 by $0.02.
+The company had revenue of $3.67 billion for the quarter, compared to analyst estimates of $3.70 billion.
 Fidelity National Information Services had a net margin of 3.01% and a return on equity of 8.50%.
-The company had revenue of $3.67 billion for the quarter, compared to the consensus estimate of $3.70 billion.
-During the same quarter in the previous year, the firm posted $1.62 EPS.
-The business’s revenue was up 10.7% compared to the same quarter last year.
-On average, analysts forecast that Fidelity National Information Services will post 7.31 EPS for the current year.
+Fidelity National Information Services’s revenue for the quarter was up 10.7% compared to the same quarter last year.
+During the same period in the previous year, the business earned $1.62 EPS.
+Analysts predict that Fidelity National Information Services will post 7.31 EPS for the current fiscal year.

-In other news, CEO Gary Norcross sold 105,000 shares of the company’s stock in a transaction that occurred on Tuesday, December 28th.
-The shares were sold at an average price of $109.66, for a total value of $11,514,300.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-0.65% of the stock is owned by corporate insiders.
+In related news, CEO Gary Norcross sold 105,000 shares of the firm’s stock in a transaction on Tuesday, December 28th.
+The stock was sold at an average price of $109.66, for a total value of $11,514,300.00.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+0.65% of the stock is currently owned by company insiders.

-Several institutional investors have recently added to or reduced their stakes in the company.
-EP Wealth Advisors LLC boosted its holdings in Fidelity National Information Services by 3.7% during the fourth quarter.
-EP Wealth Advisors LLC now owns 2,986 shares of the information technology services provider’s stock worth $326,000 after purchasing an additional 106 shares during the last quarter.
-Salem Investment Counselors Inc. lifted its stake in Fidelity National Information Services by 68.0% in the fourth quarter.
-Salem Investment Counselors Inc. now owns 1,260 shares of the information technology services provider’s stock valued at $138,000 after acquiring an additional 510 shares during the last quarter.
-Horizon Investments LLC lifted its stake in Fidelity National Information Services by 8.1% in the fourth quarter.
-Horizon Investments LLC now owns 7,143 shares of the information technology services provider’s stock valued at $780,000 after acquiring an additional 534 shares during the last quarter.
-NEXT Financial Group Inc lifted its stake in Fidelity National Information Services by 92.7% in the fourth quarter.
+A number of large investors have recently made changes to their positions in FIS.
+EverSource Wealth Advisors LLC bought a new position in Fidelity National Information Services in the fourth quarter valued at approximately $384,000.
+Cetera Investment Advisers grew its position in Fidelity National Information Services by 25.8% in the fourth quarter.
+Cetera Investment Advisers now owns 5,189 shares of the information technology services provider’s stock valued at $566,000 after acquiring an additional 1,065 shares during the last quarter.
+Penserra Capital Management LLC grew its position in Fidelity National Information Services by 25.5% in the fourth quarter.
+Penserra Capital Management LLC now owns 3,755 shares of the information technology services provider’s stock valued at $409,000 after acquiring an additional 763 shares during the last quarter.
+NEXT Financial Group Inc grew its position in Fidelity National Information Services by 92.7% in the fourth quarter.
 NEXT Financial Group Inc now owns 1,143 shares of the information technology services provider’s stock valued at $125,000 after acquiring an additional 550 shares during the last quarter.
-Finally, Penserra Capital Management LLC lifted its stake in Fidelity National Information Services by 25.5% in the fourth quarter.
-Penserra Capital Management LLC now owns 3,755 shares of the information technology services provider’s stock valued at $409,000 after acquiring an additional 763 shares during the last quarter.
-Institutional investors own 89.83% of the company’s stock.
+Finally, Glenmede Trust Co.
+NA grew its position in Fidelity National Information Services by 85.5% in the fourth quarter.
+Glenmede Trust Co.
+NA now owns 39,487 shares of the information technology services provider’s stock valued at $4,308,000 after acquiring an additional 18,198 shares during the last quarter.
+89.83% of the stock is currently owned by institutional investors and hedge funds.

 Fidelity National Information Services Company Profile